How is MIPS Score Calculated?

 Find Out in 10 Simple Steps

 The Quality Payment Program under MACRA came into effect on Jan 1st, 2017.
 All eligible clinicians are required to participate in this program under one of the three tracks: Merit-based Incentive Payment System (Traditional MIPS), MIPS Value Pathways (MVP), or Advanced Alternative Payment Models (Advanced APMs).
-All 2024 eligible clinicians (ECs) will earn a performance-based payment adjustment (positive or negative) towards their 2026 Medicare payments.
-This payment adjustment will be based on the Composite Performance Score (MIPS Score) earned by the clinicians on the measures reported under each of the four performance categories (Quality, Promoting Interoperability, Improvement Activities, and the CMS-controlled Cost).
+All 2025 eligible clinicians (ECs) will earn a performance-based payment adjustment (positive or negative) towards their 2027 Medicare payments.
+This payment adjustment will be based on the 100-point Composite Performance Score (MIPS Score) earned by the clinicians on the measures reported under each of the four performance categories (Quality, Promoting Interoperability, Improvement Activities, and the CMS-controlled Cost ).

 10 Steps to Calculating MIPS Score